quickfix-j/quickfixj/customising-quickfixj.md

 ### Building

-1. To generate sources only (no compilation):
+1. To generate sources only:

 ```bash
 mvn generate-sources